matter-labs/zinc/zinc-book/src/09-zargo-circuit-manager/00-overview.md

 # fill the input template JSON usually located at ./build/input.json with values

-# execute the circuit to check it without input data
+# execute the circuit and write the result to a JSON file
 zargo exec

 # generate the prover parameters